smfils1/youtube-clone/README.md

 # MERN Boilerplate (Counter App)

-This is a MERN boilerplate project that implements a realtime counter application with authentication
+This is a YouTube Clone that implements the main features of [YouTube](https://www.youtube.com/)

 ## Technologies